Indonesia: Changing the Shape of the Health System

 Indonesia’s Ministry of Health has ambitious goals: lower the maternal mortality rate; improve cancer outcomes for women and children; and, ultimately, establish universal health care coverage.
 And, it’s using the ECHO Model to get there.

-“We have 10,000 primary health clinics for 17,000 islands in 514 districts,” says Dr. R. Soeko Werdi Nindito D., president director of Dharmais National Cancer Center, and chairman of the Association of Indonesian Vertical Hospitals.
-“Expanding capacity for treatment and diagnosis at earlier stages, especially through community health workers, is necessary [for patients to] access higher-level care when it is needed.”
+“Indonesia aims to reach and strengthen its network of 10,000 primary health care centers and 3,000 hospitals across 514 districts and 38 provinces,” says Dr. R. Soeko Werdi Nindito D., president director of Dharmais National Cancer Center and chairman of the Association of Indonesian Vertical Hospitals.
+Soeko continues, “Expanding capacity for treatment and diagnosis at earlier stages, especially through community health workers, is necessary [for patients to] access higher-level care when needed.
+The 37 ‘vertical’ hospitals are encouraged to utilize the ECHO Model to establish programs.”

-In partnership with the Ministry of Health and the government-run hospital system, there are now 18 ECHO Hubs working to increase health coverage to Indonesia’s urban and rural populations through 38 programs focused on 10 ministry-identified priorities: cancer, diabetes, heart and stroke care, gastroenterology and urology, infectious disease, maternal and child health, and mental health.
+In partnership with the Ministry of Health and the government-run hospital system, there are now 18 ECHO Hubs working to increase health coverage to Indonesia’s urban and rural populations through 38 programs focused on 10 ministry-identified priorities: cancer, diabetes, heart, gastroenterology-hepatology, infectious diseases, maternal and child health, mental health, strokes, tuberculosis, urology, vascular conditions.

 Exponential Growth

-Still in early stages of building a country-wide ECHO network, these ECHO partners are working to establish stronger hospital-to-periphery partnerships and expand on early success in the ECHO programs focused on breast cancer early diagnosis, cervical cancer treatment, and pediatric cancers, especially leukemia.
+Still in early stages of building a country-wide ECHO network, these ECHO partners are working to establish stronger hospital-to-periphery partnerships and expand ECHO programs focused cancer: breast cancer, cervical cancer, and pediatric cancers – especially leukemia.

-Cancer needs a multidisciplinary approach for better outcomes, and ECHO made it easier and accessible for our peripheral hospitals and doctors to get guidance from experts,” says Dr. Haridini Intan S. Mahdi, a pediatric oncologist and Cancer ECHO Program advisory board member.
+Cancer needs a multidisciplinary approach for better outcomes, and ECHO made it easier and accessible for our peripheral hospitals and doctors to get guidance from experts,” says Dr. Haridini Intan S. Mahdi, a pediatric oncologist and advisory board member of the Cancer ECHO Program .

 Addressing Indonesia’s Priorities